realworldocaml/book/en/objects.md

 ### Subtyping vs. row polymorphism ###

-There is a great deal of overlap between subtyping and row polymorphism.
-Row polymorphism is in general preferred over subtyping because it does not require explicit coercions, and it preserves more type information, allowing functions like the following:
+There is considerable overlap between subtyping and row polymorphism.
+Both mechanisms allow you to write functions that can be applied to objects of different types.
+In these cases, row polymorphism is usually preferred over subtyping because it does not require explicit coercions, and it preserves more type information, allowing functions like the following:

 ```frag
 ((typ ocamltop)(name objects/row_polymorphism.topscript)(part 1))